carpentries/instructor-training/episodes/12-summarize.md

 > * draw pictures or a comic depicting one of the day's concepts
 > * write an outline of the topics we covered
 > * write a paragraph or “journal” entry about your
-> exeperience of the training today
+> experience of the training today
 > * write down one thing that struck you the most
 >
+> This exercise should take about 5 minutes.
 {: .challenge}